FearlessSolutions/acronym_plugin/README.md

 ## Adding new acronym sets

+Before adding new files, try to remove duplicates between the new project specific file and the baseline files (fearless.json and software.json).

 1. Add the JSON file to the `acronyms` project directory.
 Be sure to format it with consideration to the following information.

    _Note that when there are multiple meanings for the same acronym, a new entry should be created_